-Use of assisted reproduction Assisted Reproductive Technologies Assisted reproductive technologies involve working with sperm and eggs or embryos in a laboratory (in vitro) with the goal of producing a pregnancy.
-(See also Overview of Infertility.)
-If treatment... read more to conceive the pregnancy
+Use of assisted reproduction Assisted Reproductive Technologies (ARTs) Assisted reproductive technologies (ARTs) involve working with sperm and eggs or embryos in a laboratory (in vitro) with the goal of producing a pregnancy.
+If infertility treatment with only... read more to conceive the pregnancy

-Use of certain drugs such as amphetamines Amphetamines during pregnancy More than 50% of pregnant women take prescription or nonprescription (over-the-counter) drugs or use social drugs (such as tobacco and alcohol) or illicit drugs at some time during pregnancy... read more , antiseizure medications Seizure Disorders During Pregnancy Most women who have a seizure disorder that is well-controlled by antiseizure drugs are able to safely give birth to a healthy baby.
-If these women get enough sleep and take antiseizure drugs... read more , certain cancer medications, cocaine, or opioids Opioids during pregnancy More than 50% of pregnant women take prescription or nonprescription (over-the-counter) drugs or use social drugs (such as tobacco and alcohol) or illicit drugs at some time during pregnancy... read more
+Use of certain drugs such as amphetamines Amphetamines Certain substances, including caffeine, aspartame, alcohol, and tobacco, may have harmful effects on pregnant women and fetuses.
+Illicit drugs include amphetamines, bath salts, cocaine, hallucinogens... read more , antiseizure medications Seizure Disorders During Pregnancy Most women who have a seizure disorder that is well-controlled by antiseizure medications are able to safely give birth to a healthy baby.
+If these women get enough sleep and take antiseizure... read more , certain cancer medications, cocaine, or opioids Opioids Certain substances, including caffeine, aspartame, alcohol, and tobacco, may have harmful effects on pregnant women and fetuses.
+Illicit drugs include amphetamines, bath salts, cocaine, hallucinogens... read more

 Fetal risk factors

 Birth defects Overview of Birth Defects Birth defects, also called congenital anomalies, are physical abnormalities that occur before a baby is born.
 They are usually obvious within the first year of life.
-The cause of many birth... read more that involve the brain Overview of Brain and Spinal Cord Birth Defects Birth defects of the brain and spinal cord can occur in early or late fetal development.
-Typical symptoms include intellectual disability, paralysis, incontinence, or loss of sensation in some... read more , heart Overview of Heart Defects About one in 100 babies is born with a heart defect.
+The cause of many birth... read more that involve the brain Overview of Brain and Spinal Cord Birth Defects Birth defects of the brain or spinal cord cause a spectrum of neurologic problems; some may be barely noticeable, others may be fatal.
+Birth defects of the brain and spinal cord can occur in... read more , heart Overview of Heart Defects About one in 100 babies is born with a heart defect.
 Some are severe, but many are not.
 Defects may involve abnormal formation of the heart's walls or valves or of the blood vessels that enter... read more , or kidneys Kidney Defects There are several different birth defects that affect the kidneys (the two organs that filter waste from the blood to make urine).
 These defects are not usually apparent at the doctor's examination... read more

-Certain infections in the fetus, including Zika virus Zika Virus Infection Zika virus infection is a mosquito-borne viral infection that typically causes no symptoms but can cause fever, rash, joint pain, or infection of the membrane that covers the white of the eye... read more , cytomegalovirus Cytomegalovirus (CMV) Infection Cytomegalovirus infection is a common herpesvirus infection with a wide range of symptoms: from no symptoms to fever and fatigue (resembling infectious mononucleosis) to severe symptoms involving... read more (CMV), or rubella Rubella Rubella is a contagious viral infection that typically causes mild symptoms, such as joint pain and a rash, but can cause severe birth defects if the mother becomes infected with rubella during... read more (German measles)
+Certain infections in the fetus, including Zika virus Zika Virus Infection Zika virus infection is a mosquito-borne viral infection that typically causes no symptoms but can cause fever, rash, joint pain, or infection of the membrane that covers the white of the eye... read more , cytomegalovirus Cytomegalovirus (CMV) Infection Cytomegalovirus infection is a common herpesvirus infection with a wide range of symptoms: from no symptoms to fever and fatigue (resembling infectious mononucleosis) to severe symptoms involving... read more (CMV), or rubella Rubella Rubella is a contagious viral infection that typically causes in children mild symptoms, such as joint pain and a rash.
+Rubella can cause death of a fetus or severe birth defects if the mother... read more (German measles)

-Genetic abnormalities Gene abnormalities Chromosomes are structures within cells that contain a person's genes.
-A gene is a segment of deoxyribonucleic acid ( DNA) and contains the code for a specific protein that functions in one... read more , such as trisomy 18 Trisomy 18 Trisomy 18 is a chromosomal disorder caused by an extra chromosome 18 that results in intellectual disability and physical abnormalities.
+Genetic abnormalities Overview of Chromosome and Gene Disorders Chromosomes are structures within cells that contain a person's genes.
+Genes are segments of deoxyribonucleic acid ( DNA) and contain the code for a specific protein that functions in one or... read more , such as trisomy 18 Trisomy 18 Trisomy 18 is a chromosomal disorder caused by an extra chromosome 18 that results in intellectual disability and physical abnormalities.
 Trisomy 18 caused by an extra chromosome 18.
 Infants... read more

 Symptoms of SGA Newborns

 Despite their size, small-for-gestational-age (SGA) newborns usually look and act similar to normal-sized newborns of similar gestational age.
-Some SGA newborns appear thin and have less muscle mass and fat, and some have sunken facial features (called wizened facies).
+Some SGA newborns appear thin and have less muscle mass and fat, and some have sunken facial features.
 The umbilical cord can appear thin and small.

-During pregnancy, growth-restricted fetuses are at increased risk of miscarriage Miscarriage A miscarriage is the loss of a fetus before 20 weeks of pregnancy.
-Miscarriages may occur because of a problem in the fetus (such as a genetic disorder or birth defect) or in the woman (such... read more or stillbirth Stillbirth Stillbirth is death of a fetus after 20 weeks of pregnancy.
+During pregnancy, growth-restricted fetuses are at increased risk of miscarriage Miscarriage A miscarriage is a pregnancy loss before 20 weeks of pregnancy.
+Miscarriages are very common, especially early in pregnancy.
+Most of the time, the cause of a miscarriage is unknown, but it may... read more or stillbirth Stillbirth Stillbirth is death of a fetus after 20 weeks of pregnancy.
 Stillbirth may result from a problem in the woman, placenta, or fetus.
 Doctors do blood tests to try to identify the cause of a stillbirth... read more .
 At birth, SGA newborns who are born full term do not have the complications related to organ system immaturity that preterm newborns of similar size have.
 They are, however, at increased risk of the following problems:

-Perinatal asphyxia Perinatal asphyxia Birth injury is damage that occurs as a result of physical pressure during the birthing process, usually during transit through the birth canal.
-Many newborns have minor injuries during birth... read more : This complication is a decrease in blood flow to the baby's tissues or a decrease in oxygen in the baby's blood before, during, or just after delivery.
+Birth asphyxia Birth Asphyxia Birth asphyxia is a decrease in blood flow to a newborn's tissues or a decrease in oxygen in a newborn's blood before, during, or just after delivery.
+When a baby is born, the doctor or midwife... read more : This complication is a decrease in blood flow to the baby's tissues or a decrease in oxygen in the baby's blood before, during, or just after delivery.
 It may result from a problem with the placenta before or during delivery.